 We have integrated a number of enhancements to make using this website accessible for people with disability.
-We have ensured our web pages are compliant with Web Accessibility Initiative (WAI) level A, and conforms to Web Content Accessibility Guidelines (WCAG) 1.0.

 Our website content links are not ambiguous.
 All our links are descriptive and have purpose, from the link text alone the user can determine their next move.
 Also, all the content links in the white background are green and underlined when the user hovers the mouse over the links.

 We have made use of descriptive headings, which identifies the content within.

 Most of our images have alternative text embedded in the HTML where relevant so when the image itself cannot be displayed, the relevant alternative text will show as a substitute.

 We have integrated skip to content, skip to navigation and skip to sitemap page in our code to aid users to bypass sections where they see fit.
 Also, our menu navigation is consistent throughout our website and the user can see where they are located with the breadcrumb trail e.g. About iAdControl › Our Vision, Mission & Values.

 We have also passed WCAG AA and WCAG AAA colour contrast of the background, foreground and text - The contrast ratio is 7.24:1 via WebAIM’s Color Contrast Checker.

 We have also made use of white space as it increases legibility and helps people understand what they are reading better.
 Sometimes more simple designs can be the most effective designs with a much better cognitive experience.
 It’s not all about flashy dynamic websites where users get lost or the information is too overpowering due to the content not broken down.

 Our website is built with the latest code i.e. HTML 5 and CSS 3 standards.
 All our pages have passed on The World Wide Web Consortium (W3C) validator tools.